developmentseed/scoreboard/docusaurus/docs/users/getting-started.md

 - Find [mapping projects](users/campaigns.md) to work on
 - [Join teams](users/teams.md) to work on projects with a group

+## What metrics are tracked?

+Scoreboard tracks a number of metrics to generate leaderboards and give you greater insight into your mapping.
+Learn more about what metrics are tracked [here](users/tracked-metrics.md).

-## Administering Scoreboard
+## For administrators

-If you're an admin user on Scoreboard visit the [admin docs](admin/overview.md) to learn more about managing the site via an admin ui.
+If you're an administrative user on Scoreboard visit the [admin docs](admin/overview.md) to learn more about managing the site via an admin ui.